 Dr. Zenn offers unparalleled experience and skill in breast reconstruction in Raleigh, North Carolina.

 A breast reconstruction that uses your own nipple and breast skin tends to provide a more beautiful and natural-looking result.
 Breast cancer surgeons only need to remove the underlying breast tissue during mastectomy.
-There is ample skin and a nipple complex already present, so why does everyone need to go through months of tissue expansion to have a breast reconstruction?
+There is ample skin and a nipple complex already present.
+So, why patients go through months of tissue expansion to have a breast reconstruction?

 The reason: the success of a nipple sparing mastectomy depends on having a good blood supply after the surgery.
 The nipple and breast skin require this blood supply to survive but are accustomed to receiving that blood supply from the breast tissue, and loss of breast skin or a nipple can be as high as 50%.
 For this reason, most patients don’t receive the final breast implant in the same operation as their mastectomy.